-Registration for participation in Baswa Le Meetse Awards
+Registration for participation in Baswa Le Meetse project

-The aim of this phase is to register the participating schools in the Department of Water Affairs database.
-The database is an important tool for logistical arrangements of competitions and monitoring, evaluation and assessment of the impact of awareness created.
+The aim of this is to register the participating schools in the Department of Water and Sanitation database.
+The database is an important tool for logistical arrangements for the adjudications and monitoring, evaluation and assessment of the impact of awareness created.

-- a) Participating schools must complete the registration forms for competitions obtainable from the Department of Water Affairs and the Department of Basic Education (district and provincial offices). - b) Completed forms must be submitted or posted to the Department of Water Affairs (refer to Baswa Le Meetse brochures for details). - c) Department of Water Affairs will forward acknowledgement letters and Baswa le Meetse guidelines to educators in schools registered for the competitions. - d) Educators must use the guidelines to prepare for district auditions, provincial competitions, national competitions and awards (to be held during the Annual Youth Summit). - e) The school may enter a maximum of two categories.
+- a) Participating schools must complete the registration forms for adjudications obtainable from the Department of Water and Sanitation. - b) Completed forms must be submitted or posted to the Department of Water and Sanitation (refer to Baswa Le Meetse brochures for details). - c) Department of Water and Sanitation will forward acknowledgement letters and Baswa le Meetse guidelines to educators in schools registered for the adjudications. - d) Educators must use the guidelines to prepare for district auditions, provincial adjudications and national adjudications. - e) The school may enter a maximum of two categories.

-Information Required from Schools Prior to the Competitions
+Information Required from Schools